 Video Tour of DIY Outdoor Concrete Brick Bench

-Check out this episode of DIY This With Jennifer Perkins where I give you the full tour of my cute concrete bench and explain a bit about how I made the whole thing.
+Check out this episode of DIY This With Jennifer Perkins I hosted for DIY Network where I give you the full tour of my cute concrete bench and explain a bit about how I made the whole thing.
 Keep reading for more!

 Step 1 Make a Row of Cinderblocks